Virtual assistant

 Adding electricity meters

-Save the battery information
+Save the battery info

 Adding charging stations